-The performance of the ML entity depends on the degree of commonality between the distribution of the data used for training and the distribution of the data used for inference.
+The performance of the ML model depends on the degree of commonality between the distribution of the data used for training and the distribution of the data used for inference.
 As time progresses, the distribution of the input data used for inference might change as compared to the distribution of the data used for training.
-In such a scenario, the performance of the ML entity degrades over time.
-The ML training MnS producer may re-train the ML model associated to the entity if the inference performance of the ML entity falls below a certain threshold, which needs to be configurable by the MnS consumer.
+In such a scenario, the performance of the ML model degrades over time.
+The ML training MnS producer may re-train the ML model if the inference performance of the ML model falls below a certain threshold, which needs to be configurable by the MnS consumer.